owasp-amass/amass-docker-compose/README.md

 * The `assetdb` is a [PostgreSQL](https://github.com/postgres/postgres) database reachable from your localhost on port 5432.
 * Config files in the local repo are automatically mapped to where components expect to find them in the Docker environment.
 * Interact with the framework using the client program: `docker compose run --rm amass subs -summary -d owasp.org`
+* You can obtain information about Amass and your discoveries by accessing the web UI at the following URL: `http://127.0.0.1:3000`

 ## Corporate Supporters